henrik7264/PY_Actors/README.md

   Phase2: Focus is to provide a distributed environment for sharing messages between Actors.
 </p>

 Now you may think why all the fuss about logging, scheduler and timers.
 All programming languages provides these facilities either directly or as libraries that easily can be included.
 My answer to this falls back to "the keep it simple" item.
-The programmer should be presented with a homogen and coherent interface that supports many of task that are required to build a system.
+The programmer should be presented with a homogen and coherent interface that supports bulding reactive systems using Actors - read on it will become more clear in the text below.
 What then about configuration, network access, database access etc.?
-Yes,
+Yes, they may become interesting in a near future as many other features will.

 ## Installation and Setup